-It’s unlikely that this kind of comments will come often, but they certainly will and you can be prepared for such occasions, so you don’t have to miss out on a potentially viral photo for Facebook.
+It’s unlikely that these kinds of comments will come often, but they certainly will and you can be prepared for such occasions, so you don’t have to miss out on a potentially viral photo for Facebook.

-Every mean comment doesn’t deserve a response, but it can spark something better, if you are not afraid or failure.
+Every mean comment doesn’t deserve a response, but it can spark something better if you are not afraid of failure.